MohsenEssam1/Github-Most-Popular-repos_spark/README.md

-## GitHub Most Popular Repos - Data Engineering Project
+# GitHub Most Popular Repos - Data Engineering Project

  Project Overview

 This project focuses on extracting, transforming, and loading (ETL) data from JSON files containing information about the top-starred GitHub repositories.
 The goal is to analyze these repositories based on programming languages, organization accounts, and search term relevance, then store the results in a PostgreSQL database using Apache Spark.

-# Data Source
+### Data Source

-We were provided with 30 JSON files, each containing repositories matching different search terms.
+We were provided with 30 JSON files [Source Data](https://www.kaggle.com/datasets/anshulmehtakaggl/top-1000-github-repositories-for-multiple-domains?select=Spark.json), each containing repositories matching different search terms.
 These files include details such as:

 Repository name